zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 - `n_w_bits` (default 3): number of bits for weights
 - `n_a_bits` (default 3): number of bits for activations and inputs
 - `n_accum_bits` (default 8): maximum accumulator bit width that is desired.
-The implementation will attempt to keep accumulators under this bitwidth through [pruning](../advanced-topics/pruning.md), i.e. setting some weights to zero
+The implementation will attempt to keep accumulators under this bit-width through [pruning](../advanced-topics/pruning.md), i.e. setting some weights to zero

 ### Training parameters (from Skorch)